transcom/mymove-docs/docs/adrs/0076-partial-update-patches.md

 ## Proposal: Introduce a new struct that serves between the handler and service layers and broadcasts intent.

-In this proposal, a new service model, `MTOShipmentUpdate`, would serve communication between the handlers and the `UpdateShipment` service.
+In this proposal, a new service struct, `MTOShipmentUpdate`, would serve communication between the handlers and the `UpdateShipment` service.
-The MTOShipmentUpdate model would represent an update to an MTOShipment.
+The MTOShipmentUpdate struct would represent an update to an MTOShipment.
 It would resemble the MTOShipment struct, but its fields could be Nullable, which means that they would contain information about whether a field should be updated by the update service.

 ```
 type Nullable[T any] struct {